Will AI Replace Electricians? Why the Trade Is Robot-Proof

 Why physical trades like electrical work are among the safest careers from automation and AI disruption.

 As artificial intelligence and automation reshape industries worldwide, a natural question arises: will my job be replaced by technology?
 For office workers, factory operatives, and even some professional roles, the answer is increasingly uncertain.
-For electricians, the evidence is overwhelmingly reassuring.
+For electricians, the evidence — backed by our electrician job security analysis — is overwhelmingly reassuring.

 The landmark study "The Future of Employment" by Frey and Osborne at Oxford University analysed 702 occupations and estimated the probability of automation.
 Electricians were placed firmly in the low-risk category at just 15 per cent, making them one of the safest careers from automation.
 The ONS applied this methodology to the UK workforce and reached the same conclusion.